-Traditional learning and development (L&D) in the workplace can be broken down into two overarching categories — performance skills and human skills.
-Performance skills are the technical competencies (or “hard skills”) directly related to the job function, while human skills are the interpersonal proficiencies (or “soft skills”) related to a person’s relational and/or transactional capacities to work within a group or team.
+Traditional learning and development (L&D) in the workplace can be broken down into two overarching categories — hard skills and soft skills.
+Hard skills are the technical competencies that directly related to the job function, while soft skills are the interpersonal proficiencies related to a person’s relational and/or transactional capacities to work within a group or team.

-It’s not uncommon that these two aspects of L&D are viewed as separate and are given their distinct programs — think leadership development workshops versus technical training courses.
-Why are we building isolated training programs when it is the intersection of both the human and performance skills together (aka “HP”) in practice that achieves our business goals?
+It’s not uncommon that these two aspects of L&D are viewed as separate and are given their own distinct programs — think leadership development workshops versus technical training courses.
+The point being, why are we building training programs that are isolated when it is the intersection of both the hard and soft skills together (aka the application) in practice that achieves our business goals?

 In the outdoor education (OE) sphere, programs are developed to push a group or team into situations that not only stretch their personal skills but also their teamwork, leadership and decision-making skills.
 For instance, whitewater rafting or a high-ropes course — the purpose is to force teams through the stages of team development while also learning a new skill (and if done correctly, also having a fun and engaging experience).

-Although outdoor education techniques are commonly thought of as only applicable to things like ropes courses, rock walls or high adventure treks, the principles can be applied anywhere, even the office.
-Think about what the structure of OE provides: a self-paced environment where participants sharpen and explore their communication/interpersonal proficiencies while also learning new outdoor skills in the process.
-Said differently, the standard outdoor education format creates a setting that develops both human skills and performance skills together.
+Although outdoor education techniques are commonly thought of as only being applicable at things like ropes courses, rock walls, or high adventure treks, the principles can be applied anywhere, even the office.
+Think about what the structure of OE provides: a self-paced environment where participants sharpen and explore their communication/interpersonal proficiencies while also learning new outdoors skills in the process.
+Said differently, the standard outdoor education format creates a setting that develops both hard skills and soft skills together.

 Of course, building a ropes course right outside the office or traveling to a remote location for every training session isn’t realistic, nor is that likely interrelated with your business and training goals, but we can still take inspiration from the outdoor education ideals and look deeper at the underlying principles of the experiential learning cycle to adapt our own programs.